 The updated Cutting Edge: Advanced Procedures workshop is designed to provide participants with a highly relevant cadaveric dissection focused program.
 New procedures include ectopic pregnancy, open appendicectomy and open bowel repair.
 An expansion of urology and podiatry procedures contributes to a valuable opportunity to refine and consolidate surgical techniques under the expert guidance of experienced faculty.
+This course is being held on a biennial basis and will next be held in 2023.

 This excellent advanced level workshop aims to equip GPs with a reliable foundation in procedural skills which in turn supports a greater level of service to patients and the community.
 It does not provide certification of competence in any of the procedures outlined and practised.
 Limited positions are available for Observers, and for Theatre Nurses in the role of assistant.